elliekpursey/crispr-pathogens/README.md

 snakemake -s workflow/Snakefile --profile profiles/slurm.default -j 3 --use-conda
 ```

-where `-j` specifies the number of jobs to submit simultaneously.
+where `-j` specifies the number of jobs to submit simultaneously and `--profile` gives the location of your chosen cluster profile.

 Output
 ======